krishanjit19/video_streamer/README.md

 # video_streamer
 This is a video streaming website that allows users to upload and watch videos.
-This website is built using HTML, CSS, and JavaScript for the front-end and Node.js for the back-end.
+This website is built using MERN Stack.

 Features
 Users can create accounts and log in